agarhouse/SanitationRoutePlanner/readme.md

 ---

-## License

-MIT License

----

 ## About

-SanitationRoutePlanner is a personal side project by [Your Name] to help modernize route planning in the waste industry.
+SanitationRoutePlanner is a personal side project by Agarhouse Development to help modernize route planning in the waste industry.
 Feel free to fork, contribute, or reach out with ideas!